 The athletics program allows students to compete at the middle school level in fall, winter, and spring sports in the Foothill League.
 Sports include flag football, volleyball, basketball, and track.
 Additionally, there are opportunities to participate in club sports like golf, tennis, and Ultimate Frisbee.

-Middle school outdoor education takes form in annual two-night trips to regional campsites where teachers and students learn how to work with each other while enjoying Southern California’s wilderness.
+Middle school outdoor education takes form in annual two-night trips to regional campsites and science programs where teachers and students learn how to work with each other while enjoying various interesting locations across Southern California.
 Usually taking place in the fall, these trips bring students and faculty together away from the pressures of school.
 The trips are an integral part of the middle school experience.

 Student Government and Clubs